 - Material defects

-Additional Information
+Step 5: Additional Information

 Sellers can also include information about a property’s mineral rights and any additional disclosures in this section.

-Signatures
+Step 6: Signatures

 Buyers who discover that a seller overlooked damage in their property disclosure statement may have the right to void a real estate purchase agreement.
 Buyers can alternatively pursue a real estate purchase agreement amendment, depending on their circumstances.
 If you’ve already sold your property, a wronged buyer may choose to take you to court over an alleged oversight.
 However, buyers have to uphold a substantial burden of proof.
 Sellers, after all, aren’t required to conduct inspections before creating a property disclosure statement.
-Sellers who can argue a lack of knowledge about conditions on a sold property may be able to avoid a civil lawsuit altogether.
-If you’re concerned about missing obvious damage when writing your property disclosure statement, bring a real estate attorney to walk through the property with you.
+Sellers who can argue that they lack knowledge about conditions on a sold property may be able to avoid a civil lawsuit altogether.
+If you’re concerned about missing apparent damage when writing your property disclosure statement, bring a real estate attorney to walk through the property with you.
 You are not expected to hire an inspector when writing your property disclosure statement.
-But an attorney can help you identify obvious damage the average buyer might have issues with.
+However, an attorney can help you identify obvious damage the average buyer might have issues with.

 The term “buyer beware” refers to a policy upheld in states mentioned above that generally do not hold sellers accountable for property disclosure statement oversights.